 The Framework will guide activities in NSW until 2023 and marks the beginning of the journey towards zero suicides in NSW.

-The Framework has been developed by the NSW Mental Health Commission and the NSW Ministry of Health in collaboration with people with lived experience of a suicide attempt or suicide bereavement, government agencies, mental health organisations and experts in suicide prevention.
+The Framework has been developed by the Mental Health Commission of New South Wales and the NSW Ministry of Health in collaboration with people with lived experience of a suicide attempt or suicide bereavement, government agencies, mental health organisations and experts in suicide prevention.
 More than 1,800 people provided written submissions, participated in meetings, completed an online survey and joined community forums to contribute to the Framework’s development.

 If you or someone you know is thinking about suicide, please seek help immediately by calling 000 or one of these services: